Updated: Jul 27

 Have you ever been excited to start a new exercise program, shed a few pounds, and get in shape?
-It’s incredible, until about 2-3 weeks in when you suffer an injury, take a few days off and then never quite get back on track.
+It’s incredible until about 2-3 weeks in when you suffer an injury, take a few days off, and then never quite get back on track.
 Does this story sound familiar?
 You’re not alone.
 It happens all the time.
-So let’s take a look at how you can get active, reach your goals, and avoid those pesky injuries during those first few weeks.
+So let’s look at how you can get active, reach your goals, and avoid those pesky injuries during those first few weeks.

 Why it Matters:

-While it’s impossible to avoid every potential injury, a balance of spinal strength and flexibility can help dramatically reduce your likelihood of getting injured.
+While avoiding every potential injury is impossible, a balance of spinal strength and flexibility can help dramatically reduce your likelihood of getting injured.
 Rome wasn’t built in a day, and neither was your body.
-Long term strength is built through repetition.
+Long-term stability is built through repetition.
 While there is a time and place for loading with max weight, if you are just getting started in a workout routine, it’s usually best to start slow by using lighter weights and working towards increasing your repetitions.
 Flexibility is the second key to staying injury free.
-Whether you are stretching during long work hours at the computer, practicing yoga on the weekends, or using Chiropractic care to improve your spinal (and extremity) range of motion, it’s essential to view flexibility as a journey rather than a destination.
-Every day that you take a proactive step with your strength and flexibility, you are reducing the chance of an injury, making progress towards your goals, and living a healthier life.
+Whether stretching during long work hours at the computer, practicing yoga on the weekends, or using Chiropractic care to improve your spinal (and extremity) range of motion, it’s essential to view flexibility as a journey rather than a journey destination.
+Every day you take a proactive step with your strength and flexibility; you reduce the chance of an injury, progress towards your goals, and live healthier lives.

-- Dynamic (or movement-based) warm-ups have been shown to potentially enhance performance.
+Dynamic (or movement-based) warm-ups have been shown to enhance performance potentially.

 Strength training can increase your resilience and prepare your body for activity.